luisonthekeyboard/respondet/doc/tomorrow.md

 ## For October 30

-- http client to make the calls
+- tests
 - read from file and parse it
-- tests
 - @Async????
 - Also, events?!?!?!